dgcamblor/UMIvar/Doctorado/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy.md

 tags:
   - phd
 ---
+Tumor-informed and tumor-agnostic approaches are two different methods for detecting minimal residual disease (MRD) using circulating tumor DNA (ctDNA) as a biomarker.
+Tumor-informed assays use information from a patient's tumor sample to design a personalized test, while tumor-agnostic assays do not require prior tumor genomic knowledge and are more generic.
+Both approaches have their own advantages and limitations.

 >A hot topic at the [American Society of Clinical Oncology (ASCO) 2023](https://conferences.asco.org/) in Chicago was approaches to liquid biopsy and how to best utilize them in clinical practice.
 One of the main debates is a liquid only (tumor naïve) or tissue plus liquid (tumor-informed) approach to testing.
 >